 In 2006, I started Rhino Quilting, using a newly acquired long arm machine to quilt for myself and others.
 Since then the company has grown year by year, and I now have a steady clientele.

-Making bereavement quilts and memory quilts has become my specialty.
-I’m particularly fond of making these quilts which capture the spirit of a special loved one now gone.
-Such quilts are often made from the clothes of the loved one and can be a unique treasure and a valuable aid in healing.
+Making unique bereavement quilts and memory quilts has become my specialty.
+I’m particularly fond of making these quilts which capture the spirit of a special loved one now gone and enjoy opening a package of unknown (but precious) clothes and turning them into a beautiful quilt.
+Such quilts, made from the clothes of a loved one, become a unique treasure and a valuable aid in healing.

-I also make quilts to memorialize a collection, such as ties or t-shirts or baby clothes.
+I also make quilts to memorialize a collection such as ties or t-shirts or baby clothes – or even boy scout badges.

 Or any kind of quilt one could imagine.